The Fool of the World and the Flying Ship (book)

-The Fool of the World and the Flying Ship is a children's picturebook illustrated by Uri Shulevitz that retells a Russian fairy tale of the same name.
-The text is taken from Arthur Ransome's version of the story in the 1916 book Old Peter's Russian Tales; Ransome had collected the folktale when he was a journalist in Russia.
+The Fool of the World and the Flying Ship is a children's picturebook illustrated by Uri Shulevitz that retells an Eastern European fairy tale of the same name.
+The text is taken from Arthur Ransome's version of the story in the 1916 book Old Peter's Russian Tales; Ransome had collected the folktale when he was a journalist in the Russian Empire.
 The book was released in 1968 by Farrar, Straus and Giroux and won a Caldecott Medal for illustration in 1969.

 Plot summary

 The Czar announced that whoever brought him a flying ship could marry his daughter.
 The Fool of the World, the youngest son of a peasant couple, set out to marry the Princess.
 His mother gave him "some crusts of dry black bread and a flask of water" in a bag for his trip.

 The Fool met an "ancient old man" who asked to eat the Fool's food.
 When the Fool opened his bag, he was surprised to find "fresh white rolls and cooked meats," as well as "corn brandy," which he shared.
 The old man instructed the Fool to hit a tree with his hatchet to create a flying ship, but advised him to give a ride to everyone he met.

 After making and flying his ship, the Fool picked up the Listener (who could hear very faint sounds), the Swift-goer (who could walk across the world in one step), the Far-shooter (who could hit a bird hundreds of miles away), the Eater (who could consume great quantities of food), the Drinker (who could swallow more than a lake at one time), a man carrying sticks of wood that could become soldiers, and a man carrying straw that could make everything cold.

 The eight men landed at the Czar's place.
 Although the Czar wanted the ship, he did not want the Princess to marry a moujik (peasant).
 So the Czar gave five supposedly impossible tasks to the Fool and his men: